 Again, a tour of the card’s guide of benefits is likely to highlight which of these exclusions are part of your coverage.

-In that context, you’re a strong candidate for one of these cards.
-Having a credit card that offers you primary or secondary car rental insurance free of charge can take a huge weight off your shoulders at the rental counter.
+If you are a frequent traveler, having a credit card that offers you primary or secondary car rental insurance free of charge can eliminate some stress at rental counter.

 But remember: Money expert Clark Howard says that a credit card’s temporary benefit should never come before the long-term merits of having the card in your wallet.